bsolomon1124/misc/azure/azure_notes.md

 - **Service Trust Portal** (STP): the Microsoft public site for publishing audit reports and other compliance-related information relevant to Microsoft’s cloud services
     - You could maintain and track compliance with FedRAMP, GDPR, etc
 - **Compliance Manager**: enables you to track, assign, and verify your organization's regulatory compliance activities
-    - A workflow-based risk assessment dashboard within the Trust Portal
+    - A workflow-based risk assessment dashboard within the Service Trust Portal (https://servicetrust.microsoft.com)
     - Contains detailed information provided by Microsoft to auditors and regulators
     - Provides a Compliance Score to help you track your progress and prioritize auditing controls